 Best Use of TWAP

 The most popular use of Time Weighted Average Price Strategy is for distributing big orders throughout the trade process.
 An illustration: let’s say you want to buy one hundred thousand shares.
-Putting such a big order at once would vastly impact the market and the price most likely would start to rise.
-To prevent that, investors can define time period in TWAP Strategy over which they want to buy shares.
+Putting such a big order at once would vastly impact the market and the price would most likely start to rise.
+To prevent this, investors can define a time period in the TWAP Strategy over which they want to buy shares.
 It will cut evenly a big order into smaller ones and execute them over a defined period.